help us help the restaurant community: JOIN THE INFATUATION & ZAGAT IN HELPING THE RESTAURANT INDUSTRY AND THOSE IN NEED DURING THE COVID-19 CRISIS

 In addition to this, the restrictions and closures of other institutions like schools and child care organizations, senior centers, and food programs have also made it particularly difficult for people to get food right now.

 On this page, we’ll be highlighting organizations that are doing some amazing work, and letting you know how you can support those in need by making contributions, donating your time, and helping spread awareness.

 SUPPORT RESTAURANTS DIRECTLY

 There are still a lot of restaurants that are open for delivery and takeout despite having to close their dining rooms, so we’ve decided to make a centralized directory of guides that covers nine U.S. cities and London.
-Check out The Infatuation’s Ultimate Delivery & Takeout Guide to find local restaurants to support, and get more information on what’s happening in your city via our city-specific newsletters - which you can sign up for here.
+Check out The Infatuation’s Ultimate Delivery & Takeout Guide and to find local restaurants giving back to their communities, check out our guide to supporting the restaurant industry and those impacted by coronavirus.
+For more information on what’s happening in your city, sign up for our city-specific newsletters here.

 A lot of establishments that can’t provide service in any form right now are also offering gift certificates (some of them discounted) that you can redeem for meals at a later date, so be sure to contact some of your favorite spots about that too.